Pig Pickin Cake Recipe makes an old fashioned cake that is moist and scrumptious.

 Whatever the name or wherever it came from, I find I greatly challenge it being named for being a popular potluck cake at a Pig Pickin and especially in North Carolina.

-I have lived in North Carolina most of 80 years and never heard of this cake until the 1980s.
+I was born in North Carolina and never heard of this cake until the 1980s.

 I know of no one who actually ate it at such an event.

 My husband and I celebrated his birthday in the fall every year for over 30 years.